Colloquium: Quantum anomalous Hall effect: MnBi Te : an Intrinsic Magnetic TI

 Although the electronic bands of these compounds are theoretically expected to be relatively simple, early experimental studies have painted a more confusing picture.
 In early ARPES measurements, the TSSs of MnBi$_2$Te$_4$ bulk crystals were found to have surface gaps greater than 50 meV \cite{lee2019spin,otrokov2019prediction,vidal2019surface}.
 However, the observed gap had a weak temperature dependence and could be detected even above $T_N$, suggesting that it was not related to magnetic order in MnBi$_2$Te$_4$.
 Soon after, several groups performed high-resolution synchrotron/laser ARPES measurements with photon energy $h\nu$ $\leq$ 16 eV and observed gapless TSSs which cannot be resolved for $h\nu$ $>$ 16 eV [Fig.\ref{fig11:MBTcrystal} (d)] \cite{chen2019topological,hao2019gapless,li2019dirac,swatek2020gapless,nevola2020coexistence,chen2019intrinsic,yan2021origins}.
 This finding suggests that the gap observed in prior studies \cite{lee2019spin,otrokov2019prediction,vidal2019surface} could be a bulk gap.
 The fact that the gapless TSSs are observed only for $h\nu$ $\leq$ 16 eV might be a result of matrix element and cross-section effects in ARPES measurements \cite{chen2019topological}.
 The observation of the gapless TSSs is also independent of magnetic ordering in MnBi$_2$Te$_4$.
 The formation of the gapless TSSs in MnBi$_2$Te$_4$ bulk crystals has been attributed to the existence of multiple antiferromagnetic domains \cite{chen2019topological}, to unexpected types of magnetic order, {\it e.g.} in-plane \textit{A}-type antiferromagentism or \textit{G}-type antiferromagnetism) \cite{swatek2020gapless,hao2019gapless}, and to weak hybridization between the localized magnetic moments and the surfaces of MnBi$_2$Te$_4$ \cite{li2019dirac}.
 Further study is needed to clarify the origin of the gapless TSSs observed in some ARPES studies of MnBi$_2$Te$_4$ bulk crystals.

 For MnBi$_{2n}$Te$_{3n+1}$ with \textit{n} $\geq$ 2, the ARPES results are also controversial. \onlinecite{hu2020universal,xu2020persistent} observed gapless TSSs for all terminations of MnBi$_4$Te$_7$ and MnBi$_6$Te$_{10}$, whereas \onlinecite{jo2020intrinsic} observed a temeprature-dependent gap opening on MnBi$_2$Te$_4$ with SL termination, but gapless surface states with Bi$_2$Te$_3$ QL terminations.
 Separately, \onlinecite{gordon2019strongly,ma2020hybridization,hu2020realization,hu2020van,wu2020distinct,yan2021delicate} observed a gapped TSS in MnBi$_6$Te$_{10}$ and MnBi$_8$Te$_{13}$ on with 1QL Bi$_2$Te$_3$/1SL MnBi$_2$Te$_4$ termination, which might be interpreted in terms of of surface-bulk band hybridization, but gappless TSSs for other terminations.
 The topological character of MnSb$_2$Te$_4$ is still under debate \cite{chen2019intrinsic,wimmer2021mn}.
-More recently, MnSb$_4$Te$_7$ was demonstrated to be an intrinsic antiferromagnetic TI with \textit{T}$_N$ $\sim$ 13.5 K, and to possess multiple topological phases (e.g.an inversion-symmetry-protected axion insulator phase or a Weyl semimetal phase with multiple Weyl nodes) \cite{huan2021multiple} depending on magnetic configuration.
+More recently, MnSb$_4$Te$_7$ was demonstrated to be an intrinsic antiferromagnetic TI with \textit{T}$_N$ $\sim$ 13.5 K, and to possess multiple topological phases, including \addCXL{antiferromagnetic TI phase, ferromagnetic inversion-symmetry-protected axion insulator phase, and ferromagnetic Weyl semimetal phase with multiple Weyl nodes, depending on magnetic configurations and doping levels \cite{huan2021multiple}}.